© ESVD and ACVD

 Veterinary Dermatology adheres to ethical guidelines given below for publication and research.

 2.1.
 Authorship and Acknowledgements

 Participation solely in the acquisition of funding or the collection of data (such as recruiting cases in multi-centre drug trials) does not justify authorship and, except in the case of complex large-scale or multi-centre research, the number of authors should usually not exceed six.
 It is a requirement that all authors have been accredited as appropriate upon submission of the manuscript.
-Contributors who do not qualify as authors should be mentioned under Acknowledgements, e.g. statisticians hired to analyse data; this may also include clinicians who recruit cases for multi-centre clinical trials where the first 6 authors are given and the remaining people are acknowledged.
+Contributors who do not qualify as authors should be mentioned under Acknowledgements, e.g. statisticians hired to analyse data; this may also include clinicians who recruit cases for multi-centre clinical trials.

 Note to NIH Grantees: Pursuant to NIH mandate, Wiley-Blackwell will post the accepted version of contributions authored by NIH grant-holders to PubMed Central upon acceptance.
 This accepted version will be made publicly available 12 months after publication.
 For further information, see www.wiley.com/go/nihmandate